AFeebleChild/aws-go-tool/README.md

 output = json
 ```

 The `source_profile = saml` is also required, as that profile name is hardcoded into the tool as of now.
-This
-is a profile that needs to be configured in your `~/.aws/credentials` file, and have access to assume the list of roles
-passed into the tool.
+This is a profile that needs to be configured in your `~/.aws/credentials` file, and have access to assume the list of roles passed into the tool.

+### Supported Services
+- EC2
+    - Instances
+    - Volumes
+    - Snapshots
+    - AMIs
+    - Security Groups
+- IAM
+    - Roles
+    - Users
+- VPC
+    - VPCs
+    - Subnets
+- Workspaces

-# TODO
+### TODO
 Add printer function for csv